WSIX-FM: The Big 98 Era

-In 1983, then-owners General Electric sold the AM and FM stations, along with WNGE-TV (now WKRN-TV), to other interests.
-Around that time, the stations were simulcast and the format turned to a more straightforward country sound (i.e., honkey tonk and "Outlaw.")
+In 1983, WSIX-AM-FM were owned by General Electric.
+GE decided to sell the AM and FM stations.
+The television station, WNGE-TV (now WKRN-TV), was also sold to separate owners.

+Around that time, the stations were simulcast and the format turned to a more straightforward country sound (i.e., honkey tonk and "outlaw country").
+They used the moniker "The Big 98."
+98 could refer to the FM station's dial position, rounding off 97.9 MHz.
+It could also refer to the AM station, dropping the zero from 980 kHz.
+In 2000, WSIX-FM was acquired by San Antonio-based Clear Channel Communications, a forerunner to today's iHeartMedia.

 XM simulcast

 From May 1, 2006 to August 8, 2008, WSIX-FM was simulcast on XM Satellite Radio (channel 161).
-The satellite feed included commercials.
-A song that was not on the station's playlist at the moment would play during commercial breaks as well.
+The satellite feed included some commercials.
+A song that was not on the station's playlist at the moment would be heard on XM while FM listeners in Nashville were hearing local commercials.

 After a leave of absence, on June 8, 2011, WSIX-FM returned to the XM platform, replacing "Nashville" on XM 57.
 Station owner Clear Channel Communications (now iHeartMedia) sold off its ownership stake in Sirius XM Radio during the second quarter of fiscal year 2013.
-As a result of the sale, nine of Clear Channel's eleven XM stations, including the simulcast of WSIX-FM, ceased broadcast over XM Satellite Radio on October 18, 2013.
+As a result of the sale, nine of Clear Channel's eleven XM stations, including WSIX-FM, ceased broadcast over XM Satellite Radio on October 18, 2013.

 HD Radio

-WSIX-FMHD2 launched with a new country format, branded as WSIXtra and later The Nashville Channel.
+WSIX-FM began broadcasting in the HD Radio format.
+For its HD2 subchannel, it launched with a new country format, branded as WSIXtra and later The Nashville Channel.
 In August 2014, it was replaced by No Shoes Radio, which featured a freeform format curated and hosted by country musician Kenny Chesney.
-It was also available nationally on iHeartRadio and sister station KNIX-FM.
-In March 2016, it was announced that the channel would move exclusively to SiriusXM on April 12.
+It was also available nationally on the iHeartRadio app and on sister station KNIX-FM.
+In March 2016, Clear Channel announced that No Shoes Radio would move exclusively to SiriusXM on April 12.
 On April 1, 2016, the channel was replaced by The Bobby Bones Top 30 Countdown.

-On September 2, 2016, WSIX-FMHD2 relaunched as the classic country station 98.3 The Big Legend, simulcasting on translator station 98.3 W252CM, On September 21, 2018, the subchannel and translator flipped to a simulcast of talk radio WLAC.
+On September 2, WSIX-FM HD2 relaunched as classic country station 98.3 The Big Legend.
+It would be simulcast on FM translator station 98.3 W252CM.
+On September 21, 2018, the subchannel and translator flipped to a simulcast of co-owned talk radio station WLAC 1510 AM.
 The Big Legend is currently heard on the HD3 subchannel.